gurpiarbassi/gurpiarbassi.github.io/_posts/2017-01-02-Partionining-SD-Card-OSX.md

 ---
 layout: post
-title: Partioning a SDXC card on OS X to use with Raspberry Pi
+title: Partitioning a SDXC card on OS X to use with Raspberry Pi
 published: true
 categories:
             - Raspberry Pi
             - OS X
             - Partioning